SquidDev/urn/reference/special-forms.md

 the last expression of the body that it executed.

 > **Note:** Generally, each test is defined using square brackets (`[]`).
 This makes your code slightly easier to read,
-> as you have more of a visual hint as to what parens belong where.
+> as you have more of a visual hint as to what parens belong to what.

 ```cl
 (cond